 5. Complete required health forms and submit them with complete immunization records by the July 1 (Note: college summer - office hours) for August consideration.
 Background screen must be completed by July 1.
 All vaccinations especially Hepatitis B vaccinations must be completed before the first week of clinicals.
 Drug screening will be required after "conditional" acceptance into the program at a random time.
-All expenses related to these health requirements, background check and drug screens as well as the Return to Table of Contents or Return to Academic Schools required students on line clinical documentation system are the student's responsibility.
+All expenses related to these health requirements, background check and drug screens as well as the required students on line clinical documentation system are the student's responsibility.
 "Conditional" acceptance into the Respiratory Care program is limited; applicants will be ranked and selected based partially on the following criteria: